 The only treatment for celiac disease is to follow a gluten-free diet, that is, to avoid all foods that contain wheat including spelt, triticale, and kamut, rye, and barley.
 For most people, following this diet will stop symptoms, heal existing intestinal damage, and prevent further damage.

-Sometimes, sadly enough, it’s not too difficult to tell when someone has been recently diagnosed as having celiac disease.
-They can be found wandering the aisles of Oryana, often looking like a deer in the headlights.
+Sometimes, sadly enough, it’s not too difficult to tell when someone has been recently diagnosed as having celiac disease when they come into Oryana.
+They can be found wandering the aisles, looking confused and forlorn.
 Fortunately, we try to make it as easy as possible for them to find the right products.
-The shelf tags of our gluten free items have a red sticker that says gluten-free on them.
+The shelf tags of our wheat-free items have a red sticker that says wheat-free on them.

-We offer a number of prepared food items in our café, and the Lake Street To Go deli and entrée cases.
-Just about any of the sandwiches we make can be prepared using gluten-free bread.
-We always offer at least one gluten-free soup on the soup bar; the green salads and many of the prepared salads (Quinoa Tabouleh, Salmon (pasta) Salad, Adzuki Bean and Broccoli among others), as well as quite a few entrée selections (Meatloaf, Turkey Loaf, Lentil Nut Loaf, Crusted Wahoo), are all made with gluten-free ingredients.*
+We offer a number of prepared food items made with wheat-free ingredients in our café.
+Just about any of the sandwiches we make can be prepared using wheat-free bread.
+We always offer at least one wheat-free soup on the soup bar.
+Many of our salads and hotbar entrees are also wheat-free.

 If you ever have any questions about any product at Oryana, please don’t hesitate to ask someone…we take great pride in our customer service and product knowledge.